-Paige is a Tactical Paramedic with the Ottawa Paramedic Service, who is finishing a Master of Arts in Interdisciplinary studies, with a focus on organisational culture, change, and leadership.
+Paige is a Tactical Paramedic, who is finishing a Master of Arts in Interdisciplinary studies, with a focus on organisational culture, change, and leadership.

-Chelsea is an Advanced Care and Community Paramedic with the County of Renfrew Paramedic Service.
+Chelsea is an Advanced Care and Community Paramedic.
 She holds a Master of Science in Critical Care with a focus on end-of-life care and organ donation.

-Tyne is an Advanced Care and Community Paramedic in Alberta, who is interested in public health, palliative care, equity and justice, and a variety of other practice issues.
+Tyne is an Advanced Care and Community Paramedic, who is interested in public health, palliative care, equity and justice, and a variety of other practice issues.
 She is completing an Honours Degree in Paramedicine with a focus on social needs.

 I also mentor several other women and men in their career development and success.